Demo site

 Problems

-To the best of my knowledge, albeit a bit questionable, most offline signature verification systems are still largely manual.
+To the best of my knowledge, albeit admittedly limited, offline signature verification are still primarily driven by manual work.
+(I was informed of this during my internship)

-Unlike machines, humans cannot operate on high volumes at high speed over a long continuous period of time.
+Unlike machines, humans can’t operate on high volumes of documents at high speed over a long, continuous period of time.
 Since signatures are still used in important documents, particularly in financial, legal, and administrative contexts, errors are very often unacceptable.

-If developers aren’t careful enough, OSV models that utilise the triplet loss approach can suffer from poor optimisation, wasting resources.
-Most of the time, positives are much closer to the anchors than the negatives, leading to over-optimisation of anchor-positive and cause overfitting.
+If developers aren’t careful enough, OSV models that utilise the conventional triplet loss approach 3 can suffer from poor optimisation, wasting resources; most of the time 2, the positive samples are already closer to the anchors than the negatives, leading to over-optimisation of anchor-positive pairs and causing poor generalisability towards intra-class signatures.

 Approach